}

 The specialist in Social-Emotional Learning, Caroline Maguire, developed this technique to deal with rejection and other intense emotions.

-Identify the emotional and physical signs of rejection by categorizing them at the green, yellow, or red level (as explained above).
+Identify the emotional and physical signs of rejection, categorizing them as green, yellow, or red (as explained above).
 The sooner you recognize them, the easier it will be to manage them.

 Adjust your response according to your emotional level.

-Rejection isn't always as personal as it seems, but in the moment it can be difficult realize the reality of the situation.
+Rejection is not always as personal as it seems, but, in the moment, it can be difficult perceivethe reality of the situation.

-The next step in dealing with this feeling is to separate objective facts from subjective interpretations.
+The next step in dealing with this sentiment is to separate objective facts from subjective interpretations.

 Ask yourself: